Programs for High Schools

 Italy Pitches

 JCU’s Institute for Entrepreneurship offers this national, English-language pitching competition for Italian high-school students - Italy Pitches.
 Participating students will be introduced to concepts such as corporate social responsibility (CSR), creating shared value (CSV), and impact investing.
 They will also learn how to construct an advocacy narrative, and how to translate it visually using digital skills.
 Completely online and certifiable for 30 hours for PCTO.
-Students must register through their teacher/PCTO Tutor who will use the Unique Registration Form.
-Deadline to apply: February 3.
+Students must register through their teacher/PCTO Tutor who will use the Unique Registration and Request Form.
+Deadline to apply: February 2.

 Italy Starts